 During the decommissioning phase, all project components (Appendix 1) will be removed, and the Facility Site will be restored to a state similar to its pre-construction condition.
 The site is currently considered vacant agricultural land, so the goal of site restoration for this Facility Site is as a vacant agricultural field.
 The pre-construction condition has been documented in the photos in Appendix 2.
-At the time of decommissioning, Aura or the future owner-operator will coordinate with the landowner, the Soil and Water Conservation District, the Department of Agriculture and Markets, and will follow the environmental monitoring and restoration requirements of the NYSDAM guidelines (see Appendix 4).
+At the time of decommissioning, Aura or the future owner-operator will coordinate with the landowner and will follow the environmental monitoring and restoration requirements.

 Additionally, if access roads in agricultural areas are removed in accordance with landowner wishes, topsoil will be returned from recorded excess native topsoil disposal areas, if present, or topsoil free of invasive species will be imported consistent with the quality of the topsoil on the affected site.